-South Carolina’s capital, as well as its biggest and more historic city, Charleston is one of the top vacation spots in the entire American south.
+South Carolina’s most beautiful, as well as its biggest and more historic city, Charleston is one of the top vacation spots in the entire American south.

-Charleston combines the fast-pace of a big city with the southern hospitality associated with the surrounding area.
+This city is a combination of the fast-pace of a big city and the southern hospitality associated with the surrounding area.

 1. The Battery

 Checking out The Battery is one of the best things to do in Charleston, South Carolina.